How to Start an LLC in Illinois

 Illinois tax requirements

-On top of getting your Certificate of Registration or License to collect the 6.25% Illinois sales tax, your LLC will also need to pay the individual income tax rate of 4.95%.
-Now, since all LLCs are taxed as pass-through entities, the business’s profits and losses get passed through to the members for them to pay on their own tax returns.
-You’ll also want to check your municipality’s potential local sales tax rate.
-LLCs with employees need to pay workers’ compensation and unemployment insurance taxes.
+On top of getting a Certificate of Registration or License to collect the 6.25% Illinois sales tax, your LLC will also need to pay the individual income tax rate of 4.95%.
+Because all LLCs are taxed as pass-through entities, the business’s profits and losses pass through to the members for them to pay on their own tax returns.
+You should also check if your municipality has a local sales tax rate.
+Finally, LLCs with employees will also need to pay workers’ compensation and unemployment insurance taxes.

 Check out our Illinois LLC Taxes guide to learn more.

-The cost to start an LLC in Illinois is $150 to file your Articles of Organization with the state.
-You will also need to file an annual report each year and pay a $75 filing fee.
+The cost to start an LLC in Illinois is $150 for filing your Articles of Organization.
+You will also need to file an annual report each year with a $75 filing fee.
 You may have other start-up costs, such as a fee for a professional license or zoning permit.

 Not technically.
-In Illinois, you do not have to have an operating agreement.
-However, without one your LLC will be governed by the state’s default LLC statutes.
-With this in mind, it’s a good idea to draft your LLC operating agreement and take control of how your business is operated and run.
+In Illinois, you aren’t required to have an operating agreement.
+But without one, your LLC will be governed by the state’s default LLC statutes.
+Drafting an operating agreement for your LLC lets you control how your business is operated and run.

 Your Illinois Annual Report is due before the first day of your anniversary month.
 For example, if you formed your LLC in January 2024, your annual report is due before January 2025.
 You can use the Illinois Business Database to check your anniversary date.

-The default tax classification for LLCs is pass-through taxation.
-This means that the LLC itself doesn’t pay taxes.
-Instead, the LLC’s profits “pass through” the business to the owners, who then report the profits as income on their individual tax returns.
-The profits for Illinois LLCs are taxed at the federal self-employment tax rate (15.3%).
-LLCs can also submit a form to the IRS to be taxed as an S-Corp or a C-Corp.
+By default, LLCs are classified as pass-through entities for tax purposes.
+This means that an LLC doesn’t pay federal taxes on profits, they pass through to its owners, who report those profits as income on their individual tax returns.
+Profit from Illinois LLCs are taxed at the federal self-employment tax rate (15.3%).
+Alternatively, an LLC can submit a form to the IRS for S-Corp or a C-Corp classification and use different tax structures.

 Learn more about S-Corp Vs LLC tax designation.

-An Illinois series LLC is an LLC with one parent or umbrella LLC with several other LLCs under it.
-Each LLC under the parent LLC can have separate assets and liability.
+An Illinois Series LLC is a parent or umbrella LLC with several other LLCs under it.
+Each LLC under the parent LLC can have its own separate assets and liability.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.